Tychopotts/QBert-Devvit/README.md

-# QBert-Devvit
+# QueueBert aka QBert-Devvit

 A Reddit Devvit application that monitors subreddit moderation queues and sends real-time notifications to Discord and Slack.

 ## Overview

-QBert-Devvit is a native Reddit application built on the [Devvit platform](https://developers.reddit.com/docs/) that bridges Reddit moderation workflows with Discord and Slack.
+QueueBert is a native Reddit application built on the [Devvit platform](https://developers.reddit.com/docs/) that bridges Reddit moderation workflows with Discord and Slack.
 When items enter your subreddit's moderation queue, moderators receive instant notifications with details about the pending content.

 This project is a reimplementation of [QBert](https://github.com/GoddessOfTest/qbert) (originally a .NET application) as a Devvit app, eliminating the need for self-hosting while gaining native Reddit API access.